Available in VPC

 Example of assigning public IP to load balancer

 You can define the public IP to be assigned to a load balancer in the spec.loadBalancerIP field when the service type is LoadBalancer.
-In this field, only the public IP that has not been assigned and checked from the 네이버 클라우드 플랫폼 콘솔 > VPC > Public IP menu can be described.
+In this field, you can enter only unassigned public IP addresses, which you can check in the NAVER Cloud Platform console > VPC > Public IP menu.

-By default, deleting a load balancer returns the public IP assigned to it as well.
+By default, deleting a load balancer will return the public IP assigned to it.
 The service.beta.kubernetes.io/ncloud-load-balancer-retain-public-ip-on-termination: "true" annotation can be used to prevent the public IP from being returned.

 apiVersion: v1